If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 It’s official — winter sucks.
-And that means many of us will be rocking our best winter parkas for a little while longer.
-If your go-to winter coat is on its last legs, or if you’re hoping to take advantage of pre-winter clearance sales before new products drop, then you may be on the hunt for a new parka.
+And that means many of us will be rocking our best winter parkas for quite a while.
+If your go-to winter coat is on its last legs, or if you’re hoping to take advantage of any early clearance sales before new products drop, then you may be on the hunt for a new parka.

-Before we review our favorite Canada Goose alternatives, let’s take a look at the coveted Canada Goose parka that’s caused such a fuss in Chicago, New York City and other frozen cities.
+Before we review our favorite Canada Goose alternatives, let’s take a look at the coveted Canada Goose parka that’s caused such a fuss in Chicago, New York City and other frozen cities worldwide.
 The classic Canada Goose parka features four pockets, the circular, red-and-white Canada Goose logo on the chest and sleeves, and a fur-lined hood.
-This parka isn’t messing around, and it can be worn on expeditions to Antarctica and other inhumanly cold locales.
+This parka isn’t messing around, and you can wear it on expeditions to Antarctica and other inhumanly cold locales.
 The brand’s heritage is steeped in function, after all.

 So what are the best Canada Goose alternatives?
 We’ve gathered a list of our favorite alternatives to the Canada Goose parka.
 All of these coats will keep you cozy to and from work without breaking the bank.